Diocese of Massa Marittima-Piombino

-The Diocese of Massa Marittima-Piombino (Dioecesis Massana-Plumbinensis) is a Roman Catholic eccleasistical territory in Tuscany, central Italy.
+The Diocese of Massa Marittima-Piombino (Dioecesis Massana-Plumbinensis) is a Latin Church diocese of the Catholic Church in Tuscany, central Italy.
 It was known as Diocese of Massa Marittima before 1978.
 Up until 1458, it was a suffragan of the archdiocese of Pisa; since 1458, it has been a suffragan of the Archdiocese of Siena.
 The territory of the diocese includes the islands of Elba and Pianosa, and (up to 1817) Capraia.